 —The rules that apply to an HE MU PPDU shall also apply to an EHT MU PPDU

+An EHT STA that is a TXOP responder that transmits an EHT MU PPDU addressed to a single STA shall set the TXVECTOR parameter TXOP_DURATION to UNSPECIFIED, if the RXVECTOR parameter TXOP_DURATION of the EHT PPDU that solicits a response from the STA, is UNSPECIFIED. (#11003)

 35.12.1.6 TRIGGER_RESPONDING

-An EHT STA shall set the parameter TRIGGER_RESPONDING in the TXVECTOR following the rules defined in 26.11.8 (TRIGGER_RESPONDING) and with the following additions:
+An EHT STA shall set the parameter TRIGGER_RESPONDING in the TXVECTOR following the rules defined in 26.11.8 (TRIGGER_RESPONDING) (#11004)

-—The rules that apply to an HE MU PPDU shall also apply to an EHT MU PPDU

 35.12.2 SPATIAL_REUSE

 The contents of the Spatial Reuse fields are carried in the TXVECTOR parameter SPATIAL_REUSE for an EHT PPDU indicating spatial reuse information.
-The behavior of STAs upon reception of an EHT PPDU with different SPATIAL_REUSE values is described in 26.10.2 (OBSS PD-based spatial reuse operation) and 35.11.3 (EHT PSR-based spatial reuse operation).
+The behavior of STAs upon reception of an EHT PPDU with different SPATIAL_REUSE values is described in 26.10.2 (OBSS PD-based spatial reuse operation) and 35.11 (EHT Spatial reuse operation) (#11005).
 The different values that may be indicated in the SPATIAL_ REUSE parameter of the TXVECTOR are listed in Table 27-22 (Spatial Reuse field encoding for an HE SU PPDU, HE ER SU PPDU, and HE MU PPDU) that is applied to EHT MU PPDU and Table 27-23 (Spatial Reuse field encoding for an HE TB PPDU) that is applied to EHT TB PPDU.
 The value PSR_DISALLOW is used to prohibit PSR-based spatial reuse during the transmission of the corresponding PPDU.
-The value PSR_AND_NON_SRG_ OBSS_PD_PROHIBITED is used to prohibit both PSR-based spatial reuse and non-SRG OBSS PD-based spatial reuse during the transmission of the corresponding PPDU.
+The value PSR_AND_NON_SRG_ OBSS_PD_PROHIBITED (#12011, 12352) is used to prohibit both PSR-based spatial reuse and non-SRG OBSS PD-based spatial reuse during the transmission of the corresponding PPDU.
 The interpretation of other values are described in this subclause and in 35.11 (EHT Spatial reuse operation) and 26.10 (Spatial reuse operation).
+The conditions for a STA to set the SPATIAL_REUSE parameter to its different values are described in this subclause.

+…

-The conditions for a STA to set the SPATIAL_REUSE parameter to its different values are described in this subclause.A non-AP STA with dot11HEPSROptionImplemented set to true that transmits an EHT MU PPDU may set the TXVECTOR parameter SPATIAL_REUSE, when permitted by other conditions, to PSR_AND_NON_SRG_OBSS_PD_PROHIBITED if the HESIGA_Spatial_reuse_value15_allowed subfield of the SR Control field of the most recently received Spatial Reuse Parameter Set element from its associated AP is equal to 1.
+A non-AP STA with dot11HEPSROptionImplemented set to true that transmits an EHT MU PPDU may set the TXVECTOR parameter SPATIAL_REUSE, when permitted by the rules defined in 26.11.6 (SPATIAL_REUSE) (#10498), to PSR_AND_NON_SRG_OBSS_PD_PROHIBITED if the HESIGA_Spatial_reuse_value15_allowed subfield of the SR Control field of the most recently received Spatial Reuse Parameter Set element from its associated AP is equal to 1.
 Otherwise, the non-AP STA shall set it to PSR_DISALLOW.

 35.12.5 INACTIVE_SUBCHANNELS

 An EHT STA shall not transmit on any 20 MHz subchannel that is punctured as indicated in the TXVECTOR parameter INACTIVE_SUBCHANNELS (see Table 36-1 (TXVECTOR and RXVECTOR parameters)).

 The indication of which subchannels are punctured in a non-HT duplicate PPDU or EHT PPDU is conveyed from the MAC to the PHY through the TXVECTOR parameter INACTIVE_SUBCHANNELS (see Table 36-1 (TXVECTOR and RXVECTOR parameters)).
-The parameter INACTIVE_SUBCHANNELS may be present in the TXVECTOR of a non-HT duplicate PPDU or EHT PPDU .35.2.2.1 MU-RTS Trigger frame transmission
+The parameter INACTIVE_SUBCHANNELS may be present in the TXVECTOR of a non-HT duplicate PPDU or EHT PPDU (see 35.16.2 (Preamble puncturing operation)). (#11869)

+35.2.2.1 MU-RTS Trigger frame transmission

+…

-An MU-RTS Trigger frame may be carried in an EHT MU PPDU if the intended recipient(s) are non-AP EHT STA(s).
+An MU-RTS Trigger frame may be carried in an EHT MU PPDU if the intended recipients are non-AP EHT STAs (#11097).
 If the MU-RTS Trigger frame is carried in an EHT MU PPDU, then the EHT AP shall set the TXVECTOR parameter EHT_PPDU_TYPE of the EHT MU PPDU to 1.